ivalette/Getting-and-Cleaning-Data-Course-Project/README.md

 Appropriately labels the data set with descriptive variable names.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+1. Create a local directory on your laptop called "Project".
+2. Download the data from the link above to the "Project" folder
+3. Unzip the data
+4. Run the "run_analysis.R" scrip in R or RStudio